lamassu/lamassu-machine/INSTALL.md

 ## OpenCV

-Download the OpenCV source archive and unpack it.
+Download the OpenCV source archive from https://opencv.org/releases.html and unpack it.
 In source folder run following:

 ```
 mkdir build && cd build